Language: EN

 Precedence of Logical Operators

-When combining multiple logical operators in an expression, it is important to understand their precedence in order to correctly evaluate the expression.
+When combining multiple logical operators in an expression, it is important to understand their precedence to correctly evaluate the expression.

 The precedence of logical operators in C# follows this order: